-This document assumes you already have a kerberized network environment with an MIT Kerberos KDC.
-These procedures have been tested successfully with Oracle database versions 11.2.0.2, 11.2.0.4 and 12.2.1.
-Oracle database version 12.1.0.1 did not work in our testing.
+This page assumes you already have a Kerberized network environment with an MIT Kerberos KDC.
+These procedures have been tested successfully with Oracle database versions 11.2.0.2, 11.2.0.4, and 12.2.1.
+Oracle database version 12.1.0.1 did not pass testing.

-You will need the following from your Kerberos environment: - The krb5.conf file - A user principal and associated password or key tab you'd like to use to log into the database - The ability to create a service principal for the Oracle DB and retrieve the associated key tab.
+The following is needed from your Kerberos environment:

+- · The krb5.conf file - · A user principal and associated password or key tab to be used for logging into the Oracle database - · The ability to create a service principal for the Oracle database and retrieve the associated key tab